-- Type of dividend: The tax rate, if any, depends in part on whether the dividend is a qualified dividend, meaning that it is eligible for a lower tax rate; an ordinary or non-qualified dividend, meaning that it is taxed at the investor's ordinary income tax rate; or a nontaxable distribution such as a return of capital.
+- Type of dividend: The tax rate, if any, depends in part on the type of dividend.
+A qualified dividend is eligible for a lower tax rate.
+An ordinary or nonqualified dividend gets taxed at the investor's ordinary income tax rate.
+Finally, a nontaxable distribution such as a return of capital isn't taxable.

 - Your taxable income: Your tax bracket partly determines the tax rate applied to any dividends you earn, whether qualified or ordinary.

 Here's a summary of when you won't pay tax on dividends: